 There’s nothing wrong with wanting your kitchen pantry to be both functional and beautiful.
 Whether your kitchen boasts a rustic aesthetic or you prefer contemporary decor, wood grain will complement any style.

-Natural wood won’t stand up to spills the way a wire shelf will.
+Natural wood won’t stand up to spills like a wire shelf.
 Protect at-risk pantry shelves with a waterproof shelf liner.
 Of course, nothing can replace a high-quality sealant applied to the wood surfaces in your pantry.